bitpaint/Gource-Tools/README.md

 -   **Advanced Settings**: Performance, quality, specific behaviors

 Configurations can be saved as reusable profiles.
+System profiles provide quick presets for common timeframes, while user profiles allow full customization.

 ### 4. Rendering Process

 The rendering of a visualization follows these steps:

 1.  **Preparation**: Creation of an isolated execution environment
-2.  **Log Generation**: Extraction of Git histories with appropriate formatting
+2.  **Log Generation**: Extraction of the *complete* Git histories for all selected repositories.
+3.  **Log Combination**: Merging histories for multi-repository projects, prefixing file paths to avoid conflicts.
+4.  **Parameter Calculation**: If using a dynamic profile, calculates the effective start date and `secondsPerDay` based on the full log and profile settings (e.g., "relative-30d", "auto-60s").
-3.  **Gource Configuration**: Application of selected profile parameters
+5.  **Gource Configuration**: Application of selected profile parameters, including calculated dynamic values.
+Time filtering (start/stop dates) is applied here via Gource arguments, not during log generation.
-4.  **Rendering**: Execution of Gource with capture via FFmpeg
+6.  **Rendering**: Execution of Gource using the combined log and final parameters, with capture via FFmpeg.
-5.  **Finalization**: Saving metadata and the video file
+7.  **Finalization**: Saving metadata and the video file.

 For multi-repository projects, logs are merged with file path prefixing.